DogCatPuppyLover/typewriter/README.md

 # Typewriter

-Typewr!ter is a simple, FOSS, Web-based text editor that aims to provide a simple and intuitive environment for you to write in.
+Typewriter is a simple, FOSS, Web-based text editor that aims to provide a simple and intuitive environment for you to write in.

-##Features
+## Features

 - Simple and intuitive layout
 - Formatting with keyboard shortcuts